 1. Validate My Feelings.

 So often, I don’t feel ‘seen’ or ‘heard’ by the people closest to me, and part of the reason I go to see a therapist is to have my feelings validated.
 After that, I can more easily move onto solutions and strategies, but I first need to know that my experience is real and “I’m not crazy”.
 A feeling of unworthiness is often at the core of my emotional pain, so I need you to validate my feelings as a first step in developing my own sense of self-worth and self-love.
 Then I’ll be able to move more effectively towards healing.

 2. Practice Deep Empathy.

-I can usually tell when a therapist doesn’t ‘get’ what I’m feeling or going through.
-And it’s hurtful when they brush things off or suggest “Perhaps it’s not as bad as you think”.
+We can usually tell when a therapist doesn’t ‘get’ what we’re feeling or going through.
+And it’s hurtful when they brush things off or question “Do you think it’s as bad as you think?”.
 Yes, it is as bad as I think, or I wouldn’t be in therapy.
 It’s your role as a therapist to find empathy for my feelings and try to understand how I might be feeling what I’m feeling.
 And once know you ‘get it’, I’ll be much more willing to listen to your suggestions about how to move forward.

 3. Challenge Me When I’m Ready – But Not Before.

 I know that I need to be challenged and learn to take responsibility for what I’ve created in my life, where appropriate.
 Therapy wouldn’t work without a healthy dose of challenge.
-But nothing good comes from being told to “Stop playing the victim”, particularly when I’m still very much feeling victimised and I’m in need of empathy and validation.
+But nothing good comes from being told that I’m “playing the victim”, particularly when I’m still very much feeling victimised and I’m in need of empathy and validation.
 Don’t challenge me until you’ve worked through steps 1 and 2 above.
 Or I’ll go into shame and guilt and never come back.

 5. Be Gentle and Kind.